 Keep in mind that the lowest price isn't always the "cheapest" option.
 Make sure the company you choose is reputable, and that you're comfortable with the service you get from the insurance professionals you speak to.
 Your state insurance department or online consumer information sites may provide information on consumer complaints by company to help you choose the right insurance company for your needs.

-Before you buy a new or used vehicle, check what it will cost to insure.
 Auto insurance premiums are based in part on the car’s price, the cost to repair it, its overall safety record and the likelihood of theft.
-Many insurers offer discounts for features that reduce the risk of injuries or theft.
-You can research safety rankings for specific models with the Insurance Institute for Highway Safety’s (IIHS) Top Safety Pick ratings tool.
+Many insurers offer discounts for features that reduce the risk of car theft or personal injuries, or for cars that are known to be safe.
+When you're comparing new or used vehicles to purchase, also research what each will cost to insure.
+To start, you can check safety rankings for specific models with the Insurance Institute for Highway Safety’s (IIHS) online Top Safety Pick ratings tool.

-A deductible is the amount you pay before your insurance policy kicks in.
-By choosing a higher deductible, you can significantly lower your costs.
-Before choosing a higher deductible, however, be sure you have enough money set aside to pay it if you have a claim.
+By choosing a higher deductible on your car insurance, you can significantly lower your premium costs.
+Of course, be sure you have enough money set aside to pay the higher deductible in the event you have a claim.

 As a rule of thumb, if your older car is worth less than 10 times the insurance premium, having collision and/or comprehensive coverage may not be cost effective.
 To find out whether this is true for you, check the value of your car.
 You can look up what your car is worth for free on websites such as Kelley Blue Book, National Association of Auto Dealers (NADA), and TrueCar.